A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 Cons

-3. Venoscope Transilluminator II – with 2 Power Levels
+3. Venoscope Transilluminator II – Best for Home Care Giver

 - Batteries – 3 AA batteries

-The Venoscope II vein finder machine is a lightweight, portable LED vein light (near-infrared), with FDA 510k approval, and claims to work for dark-skinned, elderly, and overweight people.
+The Venoscope II vein finder machine is a lightweight, portable LED vein light (near-infrared), is FDA cleared, and claims to work for dark-skinned, elderly, and overweight people.

 To use it, you prepare the patient (tourniquet, etc.) and dim the light source a bit to a point where the vein light performs best.